Hurricane Juan (1985): Aftermath

 On October 29, Louisiana Governor Edwin Edwards requested that the state's congressional delegation ask President Ronald Reagan for a disaster declaration.
 President Reagan responded and issued a disaster declaration on November 1, which included the parishes of Ascension, Jefferson, Lafourche, Livingston, Plaquemines, Saint Bernard, Saint Charles, Saint John the Baptist, Saint Tammany, Tangipahoa, and Terrebonne, as well as the Lower Ninth Ward of New Orleans.
 The Louisiana Department of Transportation and Development estimated that highways in the state would require $3 million in repairs from damage brought by the hurricane.

 Oil companies lost two to three days of production due to being closed by the hurricane.
 The Louisiana National Guard assisted farmers by dropping hay to stranded cattle over a two-week period.

 The American Red Cross ran out of funds while responding to the effects of Juan and the mid-Atlantic flooding, following the previous responses to hurricanes Elena and Gloria, as well as flooding in Puerto Rico; this prompted an emergency fundraising appeal.
 The agency had provided about $8 million worth of assistance to families in southern Louisiana.
 Along the Apalachicola Bay, the series of hurricane strikes severely damaged the local oyster industry, leaving hundreds of oystermen out of work.
 The high waves caused by Juan prompted the United States Minerals Management Service to recommend increased inspections on older rigs and improve evacuation plans.
 Hurricane Juan was one in a series of hurricanes that struck Louisiana coast over many years that contributed to the loss of the coastal wetlands.

-Despite the dramatic damage caused by the storm, the name Juan was not retired (although it was eventually retired following a storm in 2003).
+Despite the dramatic damage caused by the storm, the name Juan was not retired.
+Juan was the first storm in the Atlantic to accrue at least $1 billion USD without getting its name retired.